Solving Linear Programs with Fast Online Learning Algorithms: Practical Aspects of Online Linear Programming

 and

 where $\y_{\bar{A}}$ can be efficiently updated and $\y_A$ can be written as

 where $\text{Proj}_{\Delta_{\tma_A}}$ denotes orthogonal projection onto the weighted simplex

-and can be efficiently solved using sorting-based method proposed in {\citeapp{perez2022efficient}}.
+and can be efficiently solved using sorting-based method proposed in {\cite{perez2022efficient}}.

-\begin{rem} In practice, we can try the solutions from the first two cases and verify if they satisfy the conditions.
+\begin{rem} In practice, we can try the solutions from the first two cases and verify if they satisfy the conditions from case analysis.
 If in both cases the condition is violated, we invoke the above subroutine and compute the projection. \end{rem}